FDA approved for more than 25 years

 • Iron deficiency causes hair loss.
 Research shows a link between low levels of iron and hair loss, so you might experience more hair shedding than usual when you don't get enough iron.

 • But it can be treated.
 The good news is that this type of hair loss is usually temporary.
-Iron supplements, coupled with a balanced diet, can improve your iron levels.
+Iron supplements, coupled with a balanced diet rich in various iron sources, can improve your iron levels.
 Eventually, your hair should regrow.

 • Not all hair loss is caused by low iron levels, though.
-Shock, stress, genetics and medical conditions can cause hair loss.
+Shock, stress, genetics, and medical conditions can cause hair loss.
 If you’re losing hair but you don’t have an iron deficiency, iron supplements won’t necessarily make a difference.
+That’s why it’s so important to seek medical advice whenever you notice something odd going on with your body (including your hair).

 Editorial Standards